The following files are at

 conflfnv.431

 The lsfu kernel omits BSD Process Accounting, Sysctl Support (/proc/sys/), System V IPC (needed for DOSEMU), ramdisk support (needed for BL2 ramdisk), and has LOOP as module (you can't use loop BL3 with 2.4.31).
-One of these omissions broke pcmcia - cardctl and cardmgr do not work, read-only file system, in the Gateway.
+It supports sb sound and should not be used with other sound cards because it keeps /dev/dsp from being found. -cb adds cardbus support (not tested yet with this kernel).

 The lfnv (laptop framebuffer no-vga-console) kernel is the same but has msdos/vfat only as modules, and omits vga console (use framebuffer, vga=785 or vga=788 at boot time or you won't see anything at all).
 Suggested for laptops with neomagic MagicGraph V/ZV which don't work with any X server except xfbdev (or plain VGA).
 USB storage is broken in the Gateway but pcmcia works.